dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

 Apple's new [Create ML tool](https://developer.apple.com/documentation/createml) allows you to build a classifier by simply dragging in a folder.
 This was used to classify images as either singles, tens, or hundreds, as a first step in an ML pipeline.
-The classification dictated which counting model to use.
+This classification then dictates which counting model to use, described below.

 <img src="/public/images/count/CrowdClassifier.png" alt="Crowd Classifier" width="600px"/>